jpwhalley/2024_Biostatistics/README.md

 -   Those who have less experience in working with biological datasets, get experience working with genotype data, gene expression data and raw experimental data from qPCR experiments.
+-   Be able to get publically accessible data, and normalize if needed.
 -   Use of confidence intervals, what to use and how to assess them in reported research.
 -   How to use dimension reduction methods to get an initial first look